tanish1409/UX_Assignment_1/README.md

 #How to Run
 1. Open Tower_Final_version.pde in the Processing IDE.
 2. Make sure the Shiffman Box2D library is installed:
-   - Go to Sketch -> Import Library -> Manager Libraries
+   - Go to Sketch -> Import Library -> Manage Libraries
    - Search for “Box2D for Processing” and install it.
 3. Press the Run button to start the game.